top of page

 • Mental Health Equine Therapy Specialisation – Equine Assisted Therapy Australia

-• Polyvagal Equine Institute – In-person Training (Levels 1 & 2)
+• Polyvagal Equine Institute Training (Levels 1 & 2)

 • ASIST (Applied Suicide Intervention Skills Training)